Backpacking Food Ideas: Get Your Ingredients at the Grocery Store

-At a certain point, however, it becomes more pleasurable to elevate the quality of your backpacking food, but that doesn’t have to equate spending a lot of money.
-Most grocery stores offer the staples that let you stock your pack with nutritious, prepared foods and raw ingredients.
+At a certain point, however, it becomes more pleasurable to elevate the quality of your backpacking food, but that doesn’t have to equate to spending a lot of money.
+Most grocery stores offer staples that let you stock your pack with nutritious prepared foods and raw ingredients.

-With pre-planning and pre-portioning, you can keep both costs and weight reasonable.
+With pre-planning and pre-portioning, you can keep both cost and weight reasonable.
 Even better, mealtimes can become something you look forward to for reasons other than mere sustenance.